hajarlachheb/Marketplace-Microservice-Project/readme.md

 Here you called offer-service api and it's added a new offer record in it's own data source as well as updated product record where *product_id = 1*.

-### So how is this happened?
-From **offer-service** when we add an offer for a specific product, it pushes an event notification to **product-service** with discount_offer and **product-service** received the event then update it's own database according to it's own business logic of the event.

-### How service to service event working?
-Here RabbitMQ is configured with both offer-service and product-service.
-In offer-service when a offer added it will push an event to product-service.
-RabbitMQ push the events as a queue[one by one serially] order from event producer to event consumer.
-For these event offer-service is producer, product-service is consumer.
-RabbitMQ ensure all event must be pushed to consumer if RabbitMQ server is running.

-### What will happen if the RabbitMQ server is shutdown?
-No events will be pushed to the consumer.
-If there is any stored events in RabbitMQ server memory before shutdown those will be lost too.
-**Note:** It is possible to overcome this limitation by using persistence mechanism which will keep safe from losing stored events.
-This mechanism is not implemented here that's why am skipping the issue.

-### What will happen with the events when all product-service instance are shutdown?
-RabbitMQ keeping all the events in itself will wait for any product-service instance when a product-service instance relaunched then RabbitMQ will start to push it's events immediately to running product-service instance.
-You can test it by shutting down all product-service by typing ``ctrl + c`` in all product-service launching terminal.
-This functionality is called **Event Driven Development(EDD).** EDD is not a mandatory part of microservice application, It's a smart way to do service to service communication.

-Congratulations you have completed the documentation still recheck the workflow diagram that will make you 100% clear now.

-# Conclusion
-So far this is a complete microservice application.
-You can enhance the application by adding other service like product-service or offer-service(what your requirements demands) by configuring with service-registry and api-gateway.
-You also can furnish the application with other handy application like Hystrix, Zipkin, Feign, Sidecar.
-There are lots of handy tools to make the application interactive.

-Hystrix is used here as circuit breaker in api-gateway but microservice-ui still not configured with Hystrix functionality yet you can check it in postman by requesting any product-service api by keeping all product-service instance shutdown.
-In this case Hystrix will respond with a default message instead of responding Internal Server Error(500) HTTP status.

-# Copyright & License

-MIT License, see the link: [LICENSE](https://github.com/hnjaman/complete-microservice-application/blob/master/LICENSE) file for details.